 The Apple Pencil 2 is beautiful.
 It looks like a traditional pen.
-You can fool someone to think it is.
-It is lighter, shorter and slightly thinner than the first-generation Apple Pencil.
-The matte finish makes it less slippery; a welcome improvement.
+You can fool someone into thinking it is.
+It is lighter, shorter, and slightly thinner than the first-generation Apple Pencil.
+The matte finish makes it less slippery, which is a welcome improvement.

 The flattened side is uncomfortable.
 The curve and flat combination doesn’t work for me.
 I am constantly turning the Apple Pencil 2 when writing, trying to find a comfortable position.
 When I do, it is short-lived.
 I’ve also found the Apple logo on the stylus distracting.
-It gets caught at the corner of my eye often.
+It often gets caught at the corner of my eye.

 I’ve been taught that continually charging a battery kills it.
-Knowing Apple, they probably purposefully designed the Apple Pencil 2 to charge all the time so I can destroy my battery by the end of the year.
-That way I would need to purchase a new Apple Pencil.
+Knowing Apple, they probably designed the Apple Pencil 2 to constantly charge, so that I destroy my battery by the end of the year.
+That way, I would need to purchase a new Apple Pencil.